Analida's Ethnic Spoon

 Different names for potato leek soup

-Although mostly associated with Ireland, potato leek soup is also popular in Scotland where it's known by the spunky name of "Cock-a-Leekie" It kind of sounds like a children's outdoor game, doesn't it?
-The Welsh, not to be outdone in the naming game, call potato leek soup "Tattie and Leekie", equally amusing name isn't it?
+Although mostly associated with Ireland, potato leek soup is also popular in Scotland, where it's known by the spunky name of "Cock-a-Leekie."
+It sounds like a children's outdoor game, doesn't it?
+The Welsh, not to be outdone in the naming game, call potato leek soup "Tattie and Leekie", an equally amusing name, isn't it?
 Leeks belong to the Allium family.
-Basically they are in the category of onions, garlic, shallots and scallions.
+Basically, they are in the category of onions, garlic, shallots, and scallions.
 Leeks are the mild-mannered relative.
 Its delicate taste lends them to many uses: sauté and put over rice or a tossed salad.

 a bowl of irish potato leek soup topped with cream and chives with spoons on either side